 Spain represented in the Oscars

-Our Bastardo Oscars are a fine list, but this year we’ve been also nominated for the real deal, and the film was shot in Madrid.
-We are nominated for the best international film with “Pain and Glory.”
+Our Bastardo Oscars are a fine list, but but we have also been nominated in the real ones, with a film shot in Madrid: we are talking about our nomination for best international film in 2020 with "Dolor y gloria".
 And of course, it is by Pedro Almodóvar.

-Among the cast are Antonio Banderas and Penélope Cruz, quite a surprise from Pedro, we had never seen them in his films, hehe.
-We hope that Pedrito doesn’t take César Vicente to the gala (part of the cast of the film), who already made a scene at the Los 40 Music Awards.
+Among the cast were Antonio Banderas and Penélope Cruz, quite a surprise from Pedro, we had never seen them in his films, hehe.
+In addition to this well-known cast, César Vicente (part of the cast of the film) leaves us another memory that we can not overlook, as he made a mess talking at Los 40 Music Awards.
 Check out the cringe-worthy moment: